The Real Root of Anxiety—and Why Connection Is the Cure

 Read that again. 🫢

-Not just being physically alone… But emotionally alone, spiritually alone, relationally alone.
+Not just being physically alone… But emotionally, spiritually, or relationally alone too.
 Alone in your pain, with your thoughts, in your overwhelm.
 Being left with the disorienting weight of rejection and abandonment.

 When you trace anxiety all the way down, it almost always circles back to one question: